-Then go to Envato Market > Settings, click on the link to generate a personal token, and then insert it below,
+Then go to Envato Market > Settings, click on the link to generate a personal token, and then insert it below, then save changes.

 There will show new tabs: Themes & Plugins (if you have purchased both themes & plugins from Envato).

 As you can see in the screenshot below: if there is a newer version for a theme or a plugin, it will show the notice, and you can update the item by clicking on the link Update Available.

 Please follow steps below when you need to update Berry theme manually on your site:

 When update Berry theme, if you also see this note, please click on "Begin updating plugin" link to update the Berry Extension plugin as well.

 Reactivate the Required Plugin - Please make sure to reactivate Berry Extension plugin after updating.
 If the required plugin is not activated, some features will not be available.

 To import the demo content, please make sure you have installed the recommended plugin One Click Demo Import while installing Berry theme.

 After installing Berry and required/recommended plugins, refresh the page, you will see Import Demo Data under Appearance in the left sidebar.
 Click it, then you will see 9 demos' screenshots.
 Choose one demo, click on the Import button.
 It can take a couple of minutes, please wait.